brantburnett/Snappier/README.md

 The Snappier project aims to meet the following needs of the .NET community.

-- Cross-platform C# implementation for Linux and Windows, without P/Invoke
+- Cross-platform C# implementation for Linux and Windows, without P/Invoke or special OS installation requirements
 - Compatible with .NET 4.6.1 and later and .NET Core 2.0 and later
 - Use .NET paradigms, including asynchronous stream support
 - Full compatibility with both block and stream formats
 - Near C++ level performance
-  - Note: This is only possible on .NET Core 3.0 and later with the aid of [Span&lt;T&gt;](https://docs.microsoft.com/en-us/dotnet/api/system.span-1?view=netcore-3.1) and [https://fiigii.com/2019/03/03/Hardware-intrinsic-in-NET-Core-3-0-Introduction/](System.Runtime.Intrinsics).
+  - Note: This is only possible on .NET Core 3.0 and later with the aid of [Span&lt;T&gt;](https://docs.microsoft.com/en-us/dotnet/api/system.span-1?view=netcore-3.1) and [System.Runtime.Intrinsics](https://fiigii.com/2019/03/03/Hardware-intrinsic-in-NET-Core-3-0-Introduction/).
-- Keep allocations and garbage-collection to a minimum using buffer pools
+  - .NET Core 2.1 is almost as good, .NET 4.6.1 is the slowest

-## Using Snappier
+- Keep allocations and garbage collection to a minimum using buffer pools

-### Installing
+## Installing

 Simply add a NuGet package reference to the latest version of Snappier.